smiler96/texture-analysis/README.md

 | [2019](#2019) | [2018](#2018) | [2017](#2017) | [2016](#2016) | [2015](#2015) | [2014](#2014) | [2013](#2013) | [2012](#2012) | [2011](#2011) | [2010-](#2010-) |
 |:--------|:--------:|:--------:|:--------:|:--------|:--------:|:--------:|:--------:|:--------:|:--------:|

 This work is in continuous progress and update.
-We are adding new PWC everyday! email me[@wanqian]<wanqian_hust@163.com>
+We are adding new PWC everyday! email me: <wanqian_hust@163.com>
 #### Monthly updated pushed!

 ## 2019